chamberlainlondon/chamberlainlondon.github.io/_pages/about.md

 - Engineering a dynamic Power BI dashboard that enables real-time visualization of historically inaccessible Assets Under Management and Production KPIs.
 [Read More](https://chamberlainlondon.github.io/portfolio/portfolio-2/)
 - Measuring lead conversion strategies among 30 firms in 7 Texas territories to convey improved client acquisition opportunities with company partners.
 [Read More](https://chamberlainlondon.github.io/portfolio/portfolio-1/)
 - Overhauling client-facing investment proposal document using Excel and Visual Basic for Applications so financial calculations and document manipulation are systemized and automated.
 [Read More](https://londonchamberlain.com/portfolio/portfolio-4/)
-- Researching and hiring a technology consultant and data analytics team to produce a dashboard for our firm's tax practice.
+- Researching and hiring a technology consultant and data analytics team to produce a dashboard for The Fox Alliance's tax practice.

 ### Technology Consultant, James A. Baker + Coaching